 Daily mid-April to mid-October; check the website for hours

 Leave your ID and you can pick up a simple rod (no reel), a barb-less hook and dish of corn for bait.
-Then try to catch and release the bass, sunfish and carp that call the man-made lake home.
-Afterward, stick around and explore the gorgeous northeast corner of Central Park, which includes a recently renovated playground and the Olympic-size Lasker Pool.
+Then try to catch and release the bass, sunfish and carp that call the man-made lake in Central Park home.
+Afterward, stick around and explore the gorgeous northeast corner of Central Park, which includes an impressive playground and the Olympic-size Lasker Pool.
+Note: Fishing is currently suspended in this location due to algae blooms.

-Big City Fishing at Hudson River Park – Tribeca, Midtown West, Chelsea & Greenwich Village
+Big City Fishing at Hudson River Park – Tribeca, Midtown West, & Greenwich Village

 Various locations and days.
 Check the website for the complete schedule.

-The nonprofit Big City Fishing offers free instruction along with rod, reel and bait to children ages 5 and up at four Hudson River Park piers: Pier 46 at Charles Street, Pier 63 at West 23rd Street, Pier 84 at West 44th Street and the attraction-filled Pier 25 at North Moore, which also features a fantastic water playground and inexpensive mini-golf
+The nonprofit Big City Fishing offers free instruction along with rod, reel and bait to children ages 5 and up at three Hudson River Park piers: Pier 51 at Jane Street, Pier 84 at West 44th Street and the attraction-filled Pier 25 at North Moore, which also features a fantastic water playground and inexpensive mini-golf.

 Lower East Side Ecology Center – Gramercy & Lower East Side